 In the households of Yixing, home of the celebrated purple clay teapots, ordinary potters are crafting something extraordinary.

-Tea connoisseurs are choosy about their teaware for reasons that may not be obvious.
+Tea connoisseurs are discerning about their teaware for reasons that may not be immediately apparent.

-They differ from wine lovers who are prone to lengthy discussions about the winemaking process; dwelling on details such as the wood used in the barrels that age the wine or the distinctive shape of glassware for each varietal.
-Teapots are essentially the tool used to make the tea, more so than a decorative vessel to pour it.
+They differ from wine lovers, who are prone to lengthy discussions about the winemaking process, dwelling on details such as the type of wood used in the barrels that age the wine or the distinctive shape of glassware for each varietal.
+Teapots are essentially the tools used to make tea, more so than decorative vessels to pour it.
 After all, dry tea is a half-finished product.
-The attention to teaware is justified because the pot performs such an important function.
+The attention to teaware is justified because the pot performs such a vital function.

-Yixing Zisha (pronounced Yee-Shing Zee-Sha) teapots seem to be less functional at first glance, but they uniquely deserve the affection of tea connoisseurs.
+Yixing Zisha (pronounced YEE-shing DZUH-shah)* teapots seem less functional at first glance, but they uniquely deserve the affection of tea connoisseurs.
 Yixing clay is composed of fine silt with an unusually high concentration of iron.
-These clays also contain mica, kaolinite and varying quantities of quartz.
-The percentage of clay, quartz, and iron in Zisha is optimally balanced to achieve low thermal conductivity and high permeability, as the texture of the clay has minute pores that trap the heat while permitting the exchange of air, which prevents the tea from becoming stale.
+These clays also contain mica, kaolinite, and varying quantities of quartz.
+The percentage of clay, quartz, and iron in Zisha is optimally balanced to achieve low thermal conductivity and high permeability.
+The texture of the clay features minute pores that trap heat while allowing for the exchange of air, preventing the tea from becoming stale (oxidized).

 Yixing, Jiangsu, China

-Zisha (‘purple sand’) describes the reddish-brown color of the sedimentary soil which settled in ancient lakes and is now buried deep underground.
+Zisha (‘purple sand’) refers to the reddish-brown color of sedimentary soil that settled in ancient lakes and is now buried deep underground.
 The clay is compressed under heavy sedimentary rock formations throughout the Yixing region, southwest of Shanghai, in China’s Jiangsu province.
-Huanglong Mountain near Dingshu township has been the source of high quality purple clay ore for centuries.
-The mountain itself is rather ordinary – neither grand or pretty – but it is 350 million years old.
+Huanglong Mountain near Dingshu township has been the source of high-quality purple clay ore for centuries.
+The mountain itself is rather ordinary – neither grand nor particularly beautiful – but it is approximately 350 million years old.

-These teapots are prized because their unglazed surfaces absorb traces of the beverage and develop a patina, which enhances the taste, color and aroma of fine tea.
-Generally, Yixing teapots are single-serving pots with 100-300ml capacity, considered small by western standards.
+These teapots are prized because their unglazed surfaces absorb traces of the beverage, developing a patina that enhances the taste, color, and aroma of fine tea.
+Generally, Yixing teapots are single-serving pots with a capacity of 100- 300 ml, considered small by Western standards.
 Flavors concentrate in the pot and are better controlled during brewing, then gradually revealed through different rounds.

 before after - curing - combined